Summer 2025 Events

 Past Events from this Semester

-OGS funding for clubs that contributes to the OGS programming pillar of intercultural awareness / celebration of diversity:
+OGS funding for student clubs and organizations that contributes to the OGS programming pillar of intercultural awareness / international education:

 Any organization that is formally recognized through either Student Government Association (SGA) or Graduate Student Government (GSG) are eligible to request funding support for up to two events, one each semester (Fall and Spring) per year.
-The funding will be provided only to on-campus events that contribute to the OGS programming pillar of intercultural awareness / celebration of diversity.
+The funding will be provided only to on-campus events that contribute to the OGS programming pillar of intercultural awareness / international education.
 Funding can be for one day of one stand-alone event, not an event series.

 Each event could be funded up to $5,000 per event.
 Please note that the $5,000 per event is not guaranteed, as it will depend on funding available based on all student organization requests.
 All funding requests must meet Northeastern, Center for Student Involvement (CSI), and OGS deadlines and policies to be considered.